 What’s the difference between a Credit Card and a Line of Credit?

 - Credit terms and limits: While terms can vary from lender to lender, the APR for a line of credit is generally lower than that for a credit card.
 Your credit card provider can grant a credit line a greater credit limit than a credit card.
 Credit lines are better suited to large purchases that you intend to repay over time.

 - Access and Rewards: Credit cards make it easy and convenient to purchase regularly.
 Credit cards often offer grace periods that allow you to avoid interest payments.
-Line of credit do not provide this option.
+Line of credit does not provide this option.
 Credit cards offer rewards such as cashback and other perks that credit lines do not.

 - Application requirements: When applying for a credit card, you will need to provide accurate financial information.
 If you apply for a credit line, documentation will be required to prove income.
 Credit applications can be time-consuming and more complicated.

 A general repayment budget can help you start your borrowing journey.
 By including your repayments in your budget, you will be able to stay on top of your borrowing and reduce the chance of default.
 It would be best if you kept up with your repayments.
-Responsible credit use can help you achieve your goals and improve credit scores.
+Responsible credit use can help you achieve your goals and improve your credit scores.